dawnkelly09/mkdocs-fizz/fizz-docs/get-started/quickstart.md

 ## Get your API key

-Navigate to the [platform.kluster.ai](http://platform.kluster.ai){target=\_blank} web app and select **API Keys** from the left-hand menu.
+Navigate to the [platform.fizz.ai](http://platform.fizz.ai){target=\_blank} web app and select **API Keys** from the left-hand menu.
 Create a new API key by specifying the API key name.
 You'll need this for all API requests.

-For step-by-step instructions, refer to the [Generate your kluster.ai API key](/get-started/get-api-key){target=\_blank} guide.
+For step-by-step instructions, refer to the [Generate your fizz.ai API key](/get-started/get-api-key){target=\_blank} guide.

 ## Batch job workflow overview

-Working with Batch jobs in the kluster.ai API involves the following steps:
+Working with Batch jobs in the fizz.ai API involves the following steps:

 1. **Create Batch job files** - structure your Batch requests as JSON files with the required details
 2. **Upload Batch files** - send your JSON files to the API and receive a file ID for reference